haliaeetus/iso-3166/README.md

 # ISO 3166
-ISO 3166 country & subdivision codes in standard formats (JSON, CSV).
+ISO 3166 country & subdivision codes in JSON, CSV, & as a NodeJS module.

 See https://en.wikipedia.org/wiki/ISO_3166